-In this guide we’ll take a look at the best jigsaws for the money!
+In our jigsaw tool review we’ll take a look at the best value jigsaw tools.

-The base is made from heavy duty aluminium and the tool feels very sturdy to use.
-However, it is also quite lightweight.
-The ergonomic rubberized handle is really comfortable to use even for long periods and the large trigger switch makes the unit easy to operate even when wearing gloves.
+The base on this Makita jig saw is made from heavy duty aluminium and the tool feels very sturdy to use, whilst remaining relatively light in weight.
+The ergonomic rubberised handle is really comfortable to use even for long periods and the large trigger switch makes the unit easy to operate even when wearing gloves.